Traditional games of China

 The player on the right attempts to kick the shuttlecock upwards in a game of jianzi.

 China has a long history of traditional games, sports, and physical activities.

 Extinct games

 Chuiwan

 Chuiwan was an ancient Chinese game that can be considered an early form of golf.

 Cuju

 Cuju was an ancient Chinese game that is similar to association football.

 Traditional games

 Jianzi

 In jianzi, players attempt to keep a shuttlecock from falling to the ground by hitting it with any part of their bodies other than their hands.

 Pitch-pot

 In pitch-pot (also known as Touhu), players attempt to throw arrows in to a pot with a narrow mouth.
 The game is explained in the Book of Rites, one of the Five Confucian Classics.
-Pitch-pot traditionally was governed by many rules of etiquette, as explained in the Book of Rites, though nowadays the game has more informal versions.
+Pitch-pot traditionally was governed by many rules of etiquette, as explained in the Book of Rites, though nowadays the game has more informal versions (mostly online though).